OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-In view of the climate crisis, everyone should be thinking more about sustainable travel, which means booking hotels that not only focus on renewable energy but also pride themselves on giving back to local communities.
-One city that boasts a handful of hotels trying to be sustainable is Cape Town, South Africa.
+In view of the climate crisis, we are all thinking more about sustainable travel, which means booking hotels that not only focus on renewable energy, but also pride themselves on giving back to local communities.
+One city that boasts an enviable selection of hotels with sustainability at their hearts is Cape Town, South Africa.

 Over the past few decades, this eco-reserve has positioned itself as a leader in progressive luxury tourism through its commitment to supporting community and living in harmony with nature.
-Part of its approach includes preserving 2,500 hectares (6,178 acres) of plant life and wildlife, including three milkwood forests that are over 1,000 years old, 800 plant species, 118 bird species, 29 mammals and 21 amphibians.
+Part of its approach includes preserving 2,500ha (6,178ac) of flora and fauna, including three milkwood forests that are over a thousand years old, 800 species of plants, 118 of birds, 29 of mammals and 21 of amphibians.

-Conservation aside, the hotel has made small changes and encourages their guests to do the same.
+Conservation aside, the hotel has made small changes and encourages guests to do the same.
 For example, single-use plastics are banned, and there is a huge emphasis on using collected rainwater.
-Staff also make use of eco-friendly cleaning materials instead of harsh detergents, and solar panels generate power.
+Staff also make use of eco-friendly cleaning materials instead of harsh detergents, and solar panels are used to generate power.

-Much of the food served at Grootbos is grown organically on the reserve, while the owners are involved in many nature conservation and community upliftment projects.
+Much of the food served at Grootbos is grown organically on the reserve, while the owners are involved in many nature conservation and community uplift projects.
 The reserve’s efforts have been rewarded with several accolades, including World Travel Market’s Responsible Tourism Award.
-The accommodation isn’t half bad either – with spacious en-suite rooms, cosy fireplaces and private decks with breathtaking views.
+The accommodation isn’t half bad either – with spacious ensuite rooms, cosy fireplaces and private decks with breathtaking views.

 Hotel Verde is rated the greenest hotel in Africa by the US Green Building Council.
-Apart from providing luxurious accommodation, the hotel uses energy-efficient and water-saving devices and employs a ‘zero waste to landfill’ policy by reusing, recycling and composting, among other eco-friendly practices.
+Apart from providing luxurious accommodation, the hotel uses energy-efficient and water-saving devices and employs a zero waste to landfill policy by reusing, recycling and composting, among other eco-friendly practices.
 It’s the first hotel in Africa to offer guests a fully carbon-neutral stay, which is offset by benefiting local communities living in and around Lake Kariba in Zimbabwe.
 It does this by creating new jobs, strengthening social infrastructure and protecting the local wildlife through supporting and helping those to rebuild forest cover.
-Each guest receives a certificate proving this on checkout.

-The hotel also has a water-recycling system that saves an average of 6,000 litres (1,585 gallons) of water a day.
-It even collects rainwater using 40,000-litre (10,567-gallon) stainless-steel tanks and has subsoil drainage systems in place, and all the water from that is used to wash cars and external building sites owned by the hotel.
+The hotel also has a water-recycling system, collects rainwater using stainless-steel tanks and has subsoil drainage systems in place.
 Meanwhile, three wind turbines and 220 solar panels generate energy.
 Guests can also do their bit and create power by walking up the stairs and taking the lift down, or heading to the gym to use the hotel’s energy-generating equipment.

-All the hotel’s lights are energy-saving LEDs, and it goes even further by sorting through all of its waste.
-It aims to send nothing to landfill.
-Food waste is either composted or fed to worms so that it goes back into the ecosystem, while the restaurant also prides itself on locally produced and responsibly sourced meals.
-And if you drive an electric car, you can benefit from priority parking.
+All the hotel’s lights are energy-saving LEDs, and all waste is sorted; the restaurant prides itself on its locally produced and responsibly sourced meals; and if you drive an electric car, you can benefit from priority parking.

-As it’s built on three hectares (eight acres) of land, one of the biggest challenges for The Vineyard has been maintaining the estate (the original house dates back to the 1800s) and its biodiversity, including 9,000 plant species, of which 70 percent are unique to the Western Cape.
-The hotel, on the eastern slopes of Table Mountain, goes about this with regular clear-ups and natural principles, which extend to the surrounding river and beach.
+As it’s built on 3ha (8ac) of land, one of the biggest challenges for the Vineyard has been maintaining the estate (the original house dates back to the 1800s) and its biodiversity, including 9,000 plant species, of which 70 percent are unique to the Western Cape.
+The hotel, on the eastern slopes of Table Mountain, goes about this with regular clear-ups and adherence to natural principles, which extend to the surrounding river and beach.

 The hotel’s commitment to sustainability continues with renewable energy, and it has 80 solar panels, which have been supplied by the nearby Darling Wind Farm.
-It also has a 98% waste-recycling system and several water-saving initiatives.
-In terms of food, the hotel prides itself on sustainable and ethically produced cuisine; the garden lounge and patio at The Vineyard are perfect places in which to dine out on a delicious afternoon tea, which is served daily between 3.30pm and 5.30pm and offers a mix of sweet and savoury items.
+It also recycles 98 percent of its waste and uses several water-saving initiatives.
+The hotel prides itself on sustainable and ethically produced cuisine, and the garden lounge and patio at the Vineyard are perfect places in which to dine out on a delicious afternoon tea, served daily.

-The rooms all come in various shapes and sizes, but they’re unified through a ‘living green’ ethos, which sees all rooms installed with water- and energy-saving devices, such as timers on showers to monitor use.
-Art on the walls are created using recycled paper, and guests are actively encouraged to reuse their towels and linen for an entire stay.
-It too has been recognised by the international Skål Sustainable Tourism Awards.
+The rooms all come in various shapes and sizes, but they’re unified by a green ethos that sees all rooms installed with water- and energy-saving devices, such as timers on showers.
+Art on the walls is created using recycled paper, and guests are actively encouraged to reuse their towels and linen for their entire stay.
+The hotel has been recognised by the international Skål Sustainable Tourism Awards.